joelsikkink/Speedrun-Central/README.md

 ### Joel
 - I learned a lot more about MongoDB while working on this project.
 There were some issues I faced learning it but I figured them out.
 - There were many small details that I enjoyed adding to the final implementation like the image in the browser tab and the post counter for the forums landing page.
 - I wish I had sorted the runs by time but that never got implemented.
-The runs simply just show
+The runs simply just show the submitted order and not by "fastest time"

 ### Jhun
 - One main challenge I faced was implementing a way for users to edit their profile information.